duduribeiro/blog/_posts/2021-01-29-creating-a-docker-image-with-database-preloaded.markdown

 $ make DB_ENDPOINT=127.0.0.1 DB_USER=postgres DB_PASSWORD=postgres DB_NAME=my_db TARGET_IMAGE=myapp-data DESTINATION_REPOSITORY=gcr.io/my_project
 {% endhighlight %}

-This command usually is integrated in a Cron job in some server to being executed daily.
+This command usually is integrated in a Cron job in some server to be executed daily.
 With this I can have on my image registry dumps from each day.

 Another interesting thing to do is to add some SQL script to obfuscate users data.
 [This article can be helpful if you want to achive this](https://blog.taadeem.net/english/2018/10/29/Introducing-PostgreSQL-Anonymizer)